sherwinvishesh/DevilsAccountant/README.md

 # Devil's Accountant

-## Devil's Accountant: Empowering ASU Students through Personalized Scholarship Guidance
+## Empowering ASU Students through Personalized Scholarship Guidance

 ### 1. Introduction:
 The primary objective of the DevilsAccountant project is to revolutionize the scholarship search process for Arizona State University (ASU) students.
 In recognition of the financial challenges faced by students, this initiative aims to provide targeted assistance in identifying the most suitable scholarships to support their education expenses.